simpeter/apd/docs/lab3.md

 aforementioned crash scenarios.

-Hence, your database needs to ensure that each new record is persistent on the underlying storage media immediately and explicitly acknowledge each insertion to the client.
+Hence, your database needs to ensure that each new record is persistent on the underlying storage media and explicitly acknowledge each insertion to the client.
 The existing protocol already requires you to return `insert OK` whenever a record has been inserted.
 Hence, all you need to do, is to ensure that you only return this acknowledgment when you are sure you can recover the written data in case of a crash.

 There are a variety of mechanisms with different overheads to ensure that data has hit persistent storage.
 The most commonly used, with